ardeliaraminta/OOPFinalProject/README.md

 # Final Project Object Oriented Programming : Aquatic Pet Clinic System Management

-Something Fishy: Ocean Animal Pet Center
-A program that aim to create an aquatic animal center management system for staff and customers that allows:
+Something Fishy: Ocean Animal Pet Center -> A CLI based program that aim to create an aquatic animal center management system for staff and customers that allows:

 - Register and Login of Staff and Customer
 -	Approve and Decline Appointment (Staff)